7 Best Red Dot for Shotgun + Buyers Guide

 • Footprint Trijicon RMR

 So far, the optics I’ve suggested have been fairly expensive.
 The Swampfox Kingslayer, on the other hand, offers you a shotgun red dot at a fairly low price.
 The Kingslayer costs less than 200 dollars and offers you a number of features that make it a great shotgun red dot.
-It does use the famed RMR mount, so finding various shotgun mounts and rail adapters are easy.
+It does use the famed RMR mount, so finding various shotgun mounts and rail adapters is easy.

 The Kinglsyaer comes in various models with different reticles.
 There is a standard dot and a circle and dot combo.
 For shotguns, the big circle and dot make a ton of sense.
 This reticle is a 3 MOA dot and 65 MOA ring.
 Shooters can pattern various loads inside the 65 MOA ring and know where their load of buckshot lands within that circle.
 This makes it easy to account for pellets, and with the big 65 MOA circle, you aren’t restricted to expensive Flitecontrol rounds.